guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 As we want to improve our testing abilities, we'll look into different methods of testing our vision, concept & prototype.
 Especially, learning how to test a vision will be an interesting parts of our learning progress.

+##### Guido
+I want to apply the rapid prototyping phase to make sure our final product will be at it's best.
+To make sure this will be the case I want to introduce an extra step during each iteration of the rapid prototyping phase.
+At the end of each iteration I want to apply a set of tests to our prototype.
+Based on our research a list of requirements will made which the prototype has to comply to.
+Of this is not the case I'll find out how the prototype can be changed to conform to these requirements, and make a change in the design.

+##### Jelle

 ##### Results
 * A logbook full of choices, problems we’ve stumbled upon and their solutions.
 * A lot of git commits ;)